-According to the Investment Company Institute’s Fact Book, there were 530 closed-end funds at of year-end 2017, which collectively managed $275.2 billion in assets.
-Municipal bond funds were the largest category, accounting for $89 billion of that total.
+According to the Investment Company Institute, there were some 500 closed-end funds at of late 2019, which collectively managed $273 billion in assets.
+Municipal bond funds were the largest category, accounting for $93 billion of that total.
 Indeed, the world of closed-end funds includes a vast array of single-state, tax-free municipal bond funds.
 For more on closed-ends, check out the Closed-End Fund Center at CEFA.com.

 Every closed-end fund has two prices.
 There’s the price of the publicly traded shares—and then there’s the value of the fund’s assets expressed on a per-share basis, otherwise known as its net asset value.
 Closed-end fund shares are initially sold at a premium to net asset value, with the premium representing the money earned by the brokerage firms concerned.
 Often, funds quickly fall to a discount, at which point you might be able to buy a dollar of assets for just 90 cents.
 An obvious lesson: Never buy a closed-end fund at the initial public offering.
 There’s a good chance you’ll suffer a steep short-term loss as the fund’s share price goes from a premium above net asset value to a discount.